ellipt01/piezomag/README.md

 ## Description
-This package contains library for calculating seismomagnetic field due to a vertical or inclined rectangular fault located inside the perfectly elastic half space.
+This package contains library for calculating seismomagnetic field due to a vertical or inclined rectangular fault located inside magnetized perfectly-elastic half space.
 Using this library, you can calculate seismomagnetic field easily, and any dip angle and all types of fault motion, strike-slip, dip-slip and tensile opening is available for this library.